 Top advantages of SaaS LMS vs hosted LMS solutions

 A learning management system (LMS) can transform your employee onboarding and frontline training programs, but should you go with a hosted or SaaS LMS option?
-This is one of the first deciding factors when comparing LMS platforms.
-It will influence everything from the cost to the user experience and even the level of ongoing maintenance required.
+This is one of the first deciding factors when comparing LMS platforms, as it will influence everything from the cost to the user experience and even the level of ongoing maintenance required.

 If you want a learning platform that’s scalable, affordable, flexible, and user-friendly, the answer is simple: SaaS has the advantage across the board.